-After you reach a settlement, the organization completing the negotiations sets up a savings account you pay into each month to satisfy the debt.
-This often includes a fee from the debt settlement company and may cover the expert negotiations and service charges.
+After you reach a settlement, the organization completing the negotiations sets up a savings account you pay into each month to satisfy the newly negotiated balances.
+This often includes a fee that is paid to the debt settlement company to cover the cost of their expert negotiations and service charges.

 Though less common, some individuals find debt forgiveness through local and federal resources and, in rare cases, private companies.
 Debt forgiveness eliminates or drastically reduces your debt once you meet specific qualifications.

 One way to qualify for debt forgiveness is through your job.
 Programs for public service workers like teachers help defer or cancel student loan debt.
 Low-income families may also qualify for mortgage assistance through the Department of Housing and Urban Development.